hackclub/OnBoard/projects/PROJECT_NAME/README.md

 # YOUR PROJECT NAME

 <!-- Describe your board in 2-3 sentences.
 What are you making?
 What will it do? -->
-My board is a hacker card which has some information about me.
+My board is a hacker card which has some information about me to show my firneds and other people.

 <!-- How much is it going to cost? -->
 Around $50